UO-SCRUMthing/AddressBook/README.md

 __Contact.java__ extends Entry.java and defines methods that work on an individual contacts.
 A contact is a wrapper on an ArrayList of SimpleEntries which are basically tuples.
 The SimpleEntries are in a very specific order as defined by <defaultFields> to facilitate quick retrieval of data fields but each SimpleEntry also has its associated field name for ease of display.

-__ControllerPool.java__ implements and iterable collection of applications so that the user can have multiple address books open at the same time.
+__ControllerPool.java__ implements an iterable collection of applications so that the user can have multiple address books open at the same time.

 ### GUI Files